weareblahs/PHPProject/README.md

 - Ratings are stored under `/admin/add/properties.php`.
 By default, the ratings under this file are Malaysian film ratings by the Censorship Board of Malaysia (LPF), and images with the same name as the rating set should be stored under `/assets_public/images/filmRatings` as a PNG file.
 - For every new seating template, user should modify the rows and columns by copying the `template.php` file under `/admin/halls/seatmap` to the PHP file that has the generated Seat ID.
+- This project uses `mysqli` for MySQL queries and could be vunerable to SQL injection.
+To use it in a production environment, please check the PHP codes and replace `mysqli_query` and `mysqli_fetch_all` codes appropriately.

 # Known bugs